The Cairngorms Up-Close: Gallery

 Cirsium vulgare

-Where and when encountered: Blair Athol on 9 June 2024
+Where and when encountered: Blair Atholl on 9 June 2024

-About: Spear thistle can be encountered in most corners of Great Britain, with classic habitats including heavily grazed pastures and rough grassland.
+About: Spear thistle may be encountered in most corners of Great Britain, with classic habitats including heavily grazed pastures and rough grassland.

 Pignut (Conopodium majus)